micw/homedatabroker/README.md

 This output will be able publish metrics via MQTT

+### Victron Output (planned)

+I am planning to install a Victron Multiplus II battery inverter in my house.
+After I fugured out how I cen send grid meter data to Victron, I will add this as output to HomeDataBroker.

 ## Aggregations (planned)

 Aggregations will allow to reduce the amount of data.
 For example a "average" aggregation with a fixed window size of 5 minutes will collect all values for a metric for 5 minutes and will emit the average after that time.

+## Web UI (planned)

+My idea is to expose the status of each source and output as well as all received metrics via WebUI that allows easily to check the current status.
+Another option would be to add a prometheus endpoint that allows monitoring of HomeDataBroker status.